Salt (chemistry): Solubility

 The aqueous solubility of a variety of salts as a function of temperature.
 Some compounds exhibiting unusual solubility behavior have been included.

 When simple salts dissolve, they dissociate into individual ions, which are solvated and dispersed throughout the resulting solution.
 Salts do not exist in solution.
 In contrast, molecular compounds, which includes most organic compounds, remain intact in solution.

 The solubility of salts is highest in polar solvents (such as water) or ionic liquids, but tends to be low in nonpolar solvents (such as petrol/gasoline).
 This contrast is principally because the resulting ion–dipole interactions are significantly stronger than ion-induced dipole interactions, so the heat of solution is higher.
 When the oppositely charged ions in the solid ionic lattice are surrounded by the opposite pole of a polar molecule, the solid ions are pulled out of the lattice and into the liquid.
 If the solvation energy exceeds the lattice energy, the negative net enthalpy change of solution provides a thermodynamic drive to remove ions from their positions in the crystal and dissolve in the liquid.
-In addition, the entropy change of solution is usually positive for most solid solutes like salts, which means that their solubility increases when the temperature increases.
-There are some unusual salts such as cerium(III) sulfate, where this entropy change is negative, due to extra order induced in the water upon solution, and the solubility decreases with temperature.
+The enthalpy change of solution is usually positive for most solid solutes like salts, which means that their solubility increases when the temperature increases.
+There are some unusual salts such as calcium hydroxide, where this enthalpy change is negative and the solubility decreases with temperature.

 The lattice energy, the cohesive forces between these ions within a solid, determines the solubility.
 The solubility is dependent on how well each ion interacts with the solvent, so certain patterns become apparent.
 For example, salts of sodium, potassium and ammonium are usually soluble in water.
 Notable exceptions include ammonium hexachloroplatinate and potassium cobaltinitrite.
 Most nitrates and many sulfates are water-soluble.
 Exceptions include barium sulfate, calcium sulfate (sparingly soluble), and lead(II) sulfate, where the 2+/2− pairing leads to high lattice energies.
 For similar reasons, most metal carbonates are not soluble in water.
 Some soluble carbonate salts are: sodium carbonate, potassium carbonate and ammonium carbonate.

 Strength

 Strong salts or strong electrolyte salts are chemical salts composed of strong electrolytes.
 These salts dissociate completely or almost completely in water.
 They are generally odorless and nonvolatile.

-Strong salts start with Na__, K__, NH_{4}__, or they end with __NO_{3}, __ClO_{4}, or __CH_{3}COO.
 Most group 1 and 2 metals form strong salts.
 Strong salts are especially useful when creating conductive compounds as their constituent ions allow for greater conductivity.

 Weak salts or weak electrolyte salts are composed of weak electrolytes.
 These salts do not dissociate well in water.
 They are generally more volatile than strong salts.
 They may be similar in odor to the acid or base they are derived from.
 For example, sodium acetate, CH_{3}COONa, smells similar to acetic acid CH_{3}COOH.